1. What is tamoxifen?

 Your treatment team will tell you when to stop taking tamoxifen.
 You won’t need to stop taking it gradually.

-If, for any reason, you want to stop taking tamoxifen before the recommended time, talk to your specialist first.
-This is because not taking the drug for the recommended time may increase your risk of the breast cancer coming back or progressing.
+If, for any reason, you want to stop taking tamoxifen before the recommended time, talk to your treatment team first.
+Not taking the drug for the recommended time may increase your risk of the breast cancer coming back or progressing.

 Like any drug, tamoxifen can cause side effects.
-Everyone reacts differently to drugs.
-Some people will have more side effects than others, while others don’t experience any side effects at all.
-Having few or no side effects does not mean the drug is not effective.
+Everyone reacts differently to drugs and some people will have more side effects than others.
+Some people don’t have any side effects at all.
+Having few or no side effects does not mean the drug is not working.

-You can discuss this with your treatment team or GP, or ask the pharmacist who dispenses your prescriptions if they can supply you with tamoxifen from the manufacturer you feel suits you the best.
+You may wish to discuss this with your treatment team or GP.
+Or ask the pharmacist who dispenses your prescriptions if they can supply you with tamoxifen from the manufacturer you feel suits you best.

 Common side effects